Records offer details on Pitt COVID-19 deaths

 The family does not know how he got COVID-19.
 He had been in and out of the facility to go to Vidant Medical Center for treatment for other ailments including dementia.
 He died on June 30 of respiratory failure, pneumonia and COVID-19, his death certificate said.

 COVID-19 had an effect on him, but underlying conditions were contributing factors, his son said.
-He and his sister had tried to visit him every day, but due to the dementia he was unable to understand.
+He and his sister had tried to visit Rev. Hyler every day, but due to the dementia he was unable to understand.

 “Even through his dementia he was appreciative of everything; he still knew who I was up until he could no longer physically respond to me, and that was a consolation that I had,” Hyler said.